Near-Linear Time Constant-Factor Approximation Algorithm for Branch-Decomposition of Planar Graphs: Introduction

 Better results have been known for planar graphs $G$.
 Seymour and Thomas show that whether $\bw(G)\leq k$ can be decided in $O(n^2)$ time and an optimal branch-decomposition of $G$ can be computed in $O(n^4)$ time \cite{ST94}.
 Gu and Tamaki improve the $O(n^4)$ time for the optimal branch-decomposition to $O(n^3)$ \cite{GT08}.
 By the linear relation between the branchwidth and treewidth, the above results imply polynomial time $1.5$-approximation algorithms for the treewidth and optimal tree-decomposition of planar graphs.
 It is open whether deciding $\tw(G)\leq k$ is NP-complete or polynomial time solvable for planar graphs $G$.

 Fast algorithms for computing small width branch-/tree-decompositions of planar graphs have received much attention as well.
 Tamaki gives an $O(n)$ time heuristic algorithm for branch-decomposition \cite{Tamaki03}.
-Gu and Tamaki give an algorithm which for an input planar graph $G$ of $n$ vertices and integer $k$, either constructs a branch-decomposition of $G$ with width at most $(c+1+\delta)k$ or outputs $\bw(G)>k$ in $O(n^{1+\frac{1}{c}})$ time, where $c$ is any fixed positive integer and $\delta>0$ is a constant \cite{GT11}.
+Gu and Tamaki give an algorithm which for an input planar graph $G$ of $n$ vertices and integer $k$, either constructs a branch-decomposition of $G$ with width at most $(c+1+\delta)k$ or outputs $\bw(G)>k$ in $O(n^{1+\frac{1}{c}})$ time, where $c$ is any fixed positive integer and $\delta>0$ is any constant \cite{GT11}.
 By this algorithm and a binary search, a branch-decomposition of width at most $(c+1+\delta)k$ can be computed in $O(n^{1+\frac{1}{c}}\log k)$ time, $k=\bw(G)$.
-Recently, Kammer and Tholey give an algorithm which for input $G$ and $k$, either constructs a tree-decomposition of $G$ with width at most $(9+\delta)k$, $\delta>0 $ is a constant, or outputs $\tw(G)>k$ in $O(nk^3)$ time \cite{KT12,KT13}.
-This implies that a tree-decomposition of width at most $(9+\delta)k$ can be computed in $O(nk^3\log k)$ time, $k=\tw(G)$.
+Kammer and Tholey give an algorithm which for input $G$ and $k$, either constructs a tree-decomposition of $G$ with width $O(k)$ or outputs $\tw(G)>k$ in $O(nk^3)$ time \cite{KT12,KT13}.
+The time complexity of the algorithm is improved to $O(nk^2)$ recently \cite{KT15}.
+This implies that a tree-decomposition of width $O(k)$ can be computed in $O(nk^2\log k)$ time, $k=\tw(G)$.
 Computational study on branch-decomposition can be found in \cite{BG08,BGMTY08,BGZ15,Hicks2005,Hicks2005-2,Smith2012,Tamaki03}.
 Fast constant-factor approximation algorithms for branch-/tree-decompositions of planar graphs have important applications such as that in shortest distance oracles in planar graphs \cite{MS12}.

 Grid minor of graphs is another notion in graph minor theory \cite{RST94}.
 A $k\times k$ grid is a Cartesian product of two paths, each on $k$ vertices.
 For a graph $G$, let $\gm(G)$ be the largest integer $k$ such that $G$ has a $k\times k$ grid as a minor.
 Computing a large grid minor of a graph is important in algorithmic graph minor theory and bidimensionality theory \cite{DH05,DFHT05,RST94}.
 It is shown in \cite{RST94} that $\gm(G)\leq \bw(G)\leq 4\gm(G)$ for planar graphs.
 Gu and Tamaki improve the linear bound $\bw(G)\leq 4\gm(G)$ to $\bw(G)\leq 3\gm(G)$ and show that for any $a<2$, $\bw(G)\leq a\gm(G)$ does not hold for planar graphs \cite{GT12}.
 Other studies on grid minor size and branchwidth/treewidth of planar graphs can be found in \cite{Bod08,Grigoriev11}.
 The upper bound $\bw(G)\leq 3\gm(G)$ is a consequence of a result on cylinder minors.
 A $k\times h$ cylinder is a Cartesian product of a cycle on $k$ vertices and a path on $h$ vertices.
 For a graph $G$, let $\cm(G)$ be the largest integer $k$ such that $G$ has a $k\times \ceil{\frac{k}{2}}$ cylinder as a minor.
 It is shown in \cite{GT12} that $\cm(G)\leq \bw(G)\leq 2\cm(G)$ for planar graphs.
 The $O(n^{1+\frac{1}{c}})$ time algorithm in \cite{GT11} actually constructs a branch-decomposition of $G$ with width at most $(c+1+\delta)k$ or a $(k+1)\times \ceil{\frac{k+1}{2}}$ cylinder minor.